Zaharah/processtransformer/README.md

 ### Tools
 - <a href="http://tensorflow.org/">Tensorflow >=2.4</a>

-You might also need some extra helper libraries like `tqdm` (prettier for-loops) but they are not mandatory.

 ## Data
 The events log for the predictive busienss process monitoring can be found at [4TU Research Data](https://data.4tu.nl/categories/_/13500?categories=13503)